The Art of Buying and Selling Businesses

 “Never invest in a business you cannot understand.” – Warren Buffet

-Buying and selling a business is by no means a simple feat — it’s a science and an art.
+Buying and selling businesses is by no means a simple feat — it?s a science and an art.
 However, when you decide to embark on the journey be sure to take the advice of Warren Buffett.
-Without a plan entrepreneurs may soon find themselves in a position to deal with some serious financial consequences.
+Without a plan, entrepreneurs may soon find themselves in a position to deal with some serious financial consequences.
 In order to avoid devastating outcomes, there are a few essential techniques (that everyone must learn) before buying and selling businesses.

 Buying a business or starting one from scratch?

 Covering expenses long before the company is turning a profit is the most challenging part.
-This applies to brick and mortar businesses and online businesses, since both incur expenses.
-In order to increase the chances for accumulating profit sooner and to avoid spending valuable time and losing money, finding an already established business may be the best opportunity.
+This applies to brick and mortar businesses and online businesses since both incur expenses.
+In order to increase the chances of accumulating profit sooner and to avoid spending valuable time and losing money, finding an already established business may be the best opportunity.